 It’s not quite as effective as using food but I still use it regularly to keep up on the training.
 Ultimately you want your dog to be comfortable with people coming & going everywhere in the house, even near their food.
 Having different positive situations take place in that area will help them get used to the idea that good things happen over here, no need to get defensive.

 Reducing Resource Guarding Takes Patience

-I’m not going to lie and say it’s easy, desensitization is often slow.
-But trust me, over time it works wonders.
+I’m not going to lie and say reducing resource guarding is easy — desensitization is a slow process.
+But trust me when I say it works wonders over time.
 Each day you’ll be able to get a little bit closer to your dogs food bowl without protest, and your dog will start to see you coming by as a good thing.

 With patience and dedication you can manage your dogs aggression around food and reduce resource guarding.
 But remember to stay consistent and let the whole family know about the issues and risks of resource guarding before you begin.
 And make sure everyone is on the same page when it comes to the management techniques you’re using to avoid setbacks.

 Remember: If you’re uncomfortable because of your dogs guarding behaviors seek the help of a professional.
 Without help the behavior can get worse, and it becomes a risk to the whole family.
 Trainers can help teach you some methods & give you a management plan that will work for your dog.